 5. Job Descriptions:

-Check out Rakuna's Detailed Guide on Crafting Job Descriptions to Win Over Gen Z Candidates - the generation championing Diversity and Inclusion in the recruitment landscape.
+Check out Rakuna’s Detailed Guide on Crafting Job Descriptions to Win Over Gen Z Candidates – the generation championing Inclusion and Diversity in the recruitment landscape.

 6. On Your Company’s Social Media: